GiordaniSantos/GiordaniSantos/README.md

 ### Hi there 👋
-I'm Giordani and I'm studying software development.
-I am currently studying computer science at IFSUL.
+I'm Giordani and I'm studying Computer Science at FADERGS.
 <!--
 **GiordaniSantos/GiordaniSantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. ere are some ideas to get you started: